HamedHemati/HamedHemati.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey there!
 I'm Hamed.
-I do research in machine learning, and I'm passionate about developing methods that enable artificial agents to learn, adapt, and evolve over time.
+I do stuff with machine learning, and I'm interested in developing methods that enable artificial agents to learn, adapt, and evolve *over time*.